tpawl/LiTE/README.md

 $templateExpression->display();
 ```

-One possible output could be:
+if you run the above script, one possible output could be:

 ```
 Hello Thomas!